BrutalDeluxePainting/ArtOfOilPaintingMiniatures/oils-and-mediums.md

-# Oil Paints and Mediums
+# Oil Paints, Mediums and Thinners

 Oil paint is primarily composed of two main ingredients: drying oil and pigment.
 Drying oils, such as linseed oil, serve as the binder that holds the pigment particles together and adheres them to the painting surface.
 The pigments provide the color and can be made from various materials like minerals, synthetic compounds, or organic substances.